munjeli/treecli/README.md

 [travis-badge]: https://travis-ci.org/munjeli/treecli.svg?branch=master
 [travis]: https://travis-ci.org/munjeli/treecli

-Graph theory is a core skill for computer science yet I didn't have any tools that allowed me to generate trees and graphs from columnar data and see the performance of various implementations and algorithms.
-This cli is meant to give the user a way to compare several ways of approaching a problem with finite data and easy to use commands.
+Graph theory is one of the most useful parts of computer science yet I didn't have any tools that allowed me to generate trees and graphs from columnar data to see the performance of various implementations and algorithms.
+This CLI is meant to give the user a way to compare several ways of approaching graph problems with finite data and easy to use commands.
 ## Description
 Treecli is a Command Line Interface for exploring graph theory from columnar data.